 The world faces huge challenges if we are to feed our ever-growing population.
 At the same time, food retailers are confronted with cultural, demographic and technological change on an unprecedented scale.
-What steps can they take to address the trends they see around them?
-And how should they seize the many opportunities this emerging landscape presents?

 Food increasingly is the very 'glue' of retail.
 Although we are all connected with people online, we still like the idea of going out with friends and enjoying a freshly-baked pizza while we shop, for instance.